 - 3.1 Refer to Methods 3500 (Sec.
-3.0, in particular), 3600, and 8000, for a discussion of interferences. - 3.2 Sources of interference in this method can be grouped into three broad categories. - 3.2.1 Contaminated solvents, reagents, or sample processing hardware. - 3.2.2 Contaminated GC carrier gas, parts, column surfaces, or detector surfaces. - 3.2.3 Compounds extracted from the sample matrix to which the detector will respond. - 3.2.4 Interferences co-extracted from the samples will vary considerably from waste to waste.
-While general cleanup techniques are referenced or provided as part of this method, unique samples may require additional cleanup approaches to achieve desired degrees of discrimination and quantitation. - 3.3 Interferences by phthalate esters introduced during sample preparation can pose a major problem in pesticide determinations. - 3.3.1 These materials may be removed prior to analysis using Method 3640 (Gel Permeation Cleanup) or Method 3630 (Silica Gel Cleanup). - 3.3.2 Common flexible plastics contain varying amounts of phthalate esters which are easily extracted or leached from such materials during laboratory operations. - 3.3.3 Cross-contamination of clean glassware routinely occurs when plastics are handled during extraction steps, especially when solvent-wetted surfaces are handled. - 3.3.4 Interferences from phthalate esters can best be minimized by avoiding contact with any plastic materials and checking all solvents and reagents for phthalate contamination.
-Exhaustive cleanup of solvents, reagents and glassware may be required to eliminate background phthalate ester contamination. - 3.4 Glassware must be scrupulously cleaned.
+3.0, in particular), 3600, and 8000 for a discussion of interferences. - 3.2 Sources of interference in this method can be grouped into three broad categories. - 3.2.1 Contaminated solvents, reagents, or sample processing hardware.

+- 3.2.2 Contaminated GC carrier gas, parts, column surfaces, or detector surfaces. - 3.2.3 Compounds extracted from the sample matrix to which the detector will respond.
+Interferences co-extracted from the samples will vary considerably from waste to waste.
+While general cleanup techniques are referenced or provided as part of this method, unique samples may require additional cleanup approaches to achieve desired degrees of discrimination and quantitation. - 3.3 Interferences by phthalate esters introduced during sample preparation can pose a major problem in pesticide determinations. - 3.3.1 Common flexible plastics contain varying amounts of phthalate esters which are easily extracted or leached from such materials during laboratory operations. - 3.3.2 Cross-contamination of clean glassware routinely occurs when plastics are handled during extraction steps, especially when solvent-wetted surfaces are handled. - 3.3.3 Interferences from phthalate esters can best be minimized by avoiding contact with any plastic materials and checking all solvents and reagents for phthalate contamination.
+Exhaustive cleanup of solvents, reagents and glassware may be required to eliminate background phthalate ester contamination. - 3.3.4 These materials may be removed prior to analysis using Method 3640 (Gel Permeation Cleanup) or Method 3630 (Silica Gel Cleanup). - 3.4 Cross-contamination of clean glassware routinely occurs when plastics are handled during extraction steps, especially when solvent-wetted surfaces are handled.
+Glassware must be scrupulously cleaned.

 Clean all glassware as soon as possible after use by rinsing with the last solvent used.
 This should be followed by detergent washing with hot water, and rinses with tap water and organic-free reagent water.
-Drain the glassware and dry it in an oven at 130°C for several hours, or rinse with methanol and drain.
-Store dry glassware in a clean environment. - 3.5 The presence of elemental sulfur will result in broad peaks that interfere with the detection of early-eluting organochlorine pesticides.
-Sulfur contamination should be expected with sediment samples.
-Method 3660 is suggested for removal of sulfur.
-Since the recovery of Endrin aldehyde (using the TBA procedure) is drastically reduced, this compound must be determined prior to sulfur cleanup.
+Drain the glassware and dry it in an oven at 130EC for several hours, or rinse with methanol and drain.
+Store dry glassware in a clean environment.
+(Other appropriate glassware cleaning procedures may be employed).